emagiz/emdocs/mds/microlearning/crashcourse-platform-capture-configure-a-system.md

 ### 3.3 Deleting a system

-Adding a system is the starting point of your integration and both editing and deleting a system can happen at any given moment.
+Adding a system is the starting point of your integration.
+Both editing and deleting a system can happen at any given moment.
 Although editing a system has no impact regardless of the state of the system in subsequent phases of the ILM the same does not apply for deleting a system.

 When a system has been transferred to Create you cannot delete the system anymore in Capture without removing it first from Create.